Getting here

 ⏺︎ Travel by Car

-Set at the heart of the UK motorway network, Birmingham is linked by the M5, M6, M40 and M42, while the A34 and A38 further add to your options and the M1 is less than 30 minutes away.
-There are 25,000 city centre parking spaces within easy reach.
+Located at the heart of the UK motorway network, Birmingham is easily accessible via the M5, M6, M40, and M42, with the A34 and A38 providing additional routes.
+The M1 is also less than 30 minutes away.
+The city centre offers approximately 25,000 parking spaces within easy reach.

 ⏺︎ Access